-Top Landing Pages displays the five top performing landing pages within in the specified time frame as well as the conversion percentage for each page.
+Top Landing Pages displays the five top-performing landing pages within the specified time frame as well as the conversion percentage for each page.

-Below Landing Pages, you'll find two reports on Blogging: Blogging Performance and Top Blog Posts.
+Below the landing pages, you'll find two reports on blogging: Blogging Performance and Top Blog Posts.

 Blogging Performance displays the total number of blog posts published, the total blog views, the number of email subscribers and the total number of RSS subscribers for the chosen time frame.
 Beneath each value, you'll see the increase or decrease compared to the previous time frame.